Notice of Pre-AIA or AIA Status

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Claim(s) 1-3 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Fan (US 20110295066) in view of Wilder (US 20210307597).
+Claim(s) 1-4 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Fan (US 20110295066) in view of Wilder (US 20210307597) and further in view of Vazales (US 20130023729) and Ikuta (US 20200154985).

-a chest tube (sheath 108; FIG. 1; para [0069]) having a rigid tube shape, wherein the photographing module is inserted and installed in the chest tube (FIGS. 2, 2A);
+a chest tube (sheath 108; FIG. 1; para [0069]) having a rigid tube shape, wherein the photographing module is disposed in the chest tube (FIGS. 2, 2A);

-a guide part ( guiderails 132 where telescope 110 slides; Para [0083]) coupled to the photographing module and configured to guide the photographing module into the chest tube;
+a guide part (Guiderails 132 where telescope 110 slides; Para [0083]) coupled to the photographing module and configured to guide the photographing module into the chest tube;

 PNG